skycoin/User-Manuals/Initializing your Skywallet.md

 In this window you can select two options :

-**Configure automatically**
+**"Configure automatically"**

-**Restore backup**
+**"Restore backup"**

 ### Step 4.1: Configure automatically

-If you are using a Skywallet for the **first** time, then you can proceed with the option of Configure Automatically.
+If you are using a Skywallet for the **first** time, then you can proceed with the option of "Configure Automatically".

-"Configure automatically" button will configure your Skywallet as a new one entirely.
+"Configure automatically" button will configure your Skywallet as a new one.

 Once the configuration is complete, the following window will be displayed.